microsoft/VRL3/README.md

     │   stage1_models.py # the encoder classes pretrained in stage 1
     └───cfgs_adroit # configuration files with all hyperparameters

-vrl3data # download this folder from the google drive link (450 mb) └───demonstrations # adroit demos
+vrl3data # download this folder from the google drive link └───demonstrations # adroit demos
 └───trained_models # pretrained stage 1 models
 ```

+## Download adroit demos and pretrained models

 ## Set up environment
 The recommended way is to just use the dockerfile I provided and follow the tutorial here.
 You can also look at the dockerfile to know the exact dependencies or modify it to build a new dockerfile.